healygi/planet-memory/README.md

 ## Features Left to Implement

 I would like to add levels to my game by giving the player less time to play the game- reducing the timer to 30 seconds and so forth.
+I would like to implement a leader board to increase the competitiveness of my game.
+I would like the user to be able to select a character before exploring each planet.
+I would to update the images to better quality images to reflect each planet more adequately.

 ## Testing

-I tested my site on all formats- mobile phones, tablets,
+I tested my site on all formats- mobile phones, tablets and desktops.
+I used developer tools to make sure my site works on all device sizes.
+I sent my deployed link to friends and family to double check that it worked adequately on all different types of screens.

+I ran my deployed site on Google Chrome, Safari, Interent Explore, Firefox and Opera to make sure all worked well.

+# Mobile Devices

 ## Validator Testing